Wodan58/Moy/README.md

 Most builtins of Joy1 are supported in Moy.
 Conditions do not restore the stack to what it was before the condition started, unless embedded in nullary, unary, binary, or ternary.
-The stack is implemented as a tagless array of values.
+The stack is implemented as an array.
 The build system requires new builtins in only one location: as a .c file in the src-directory.
-The transition to a tagless stack is not yet complete.

 Installation
 ------------